China gives tax breaks on Hong Kong-Shanghai stock link

 The Shanghai-Hong Kong stock connect, to be launched on Nov.
 17, will let international investors trade Shanghai-listed shares via the Hong Kong stock exchange, and mainland investors to trade in Hong Kong shares via the Shanghai Stock Exchange.

-While the program will be constrained by quotas initially, analysts say it has the potential to create the world's third-largest stock market if the two boards are fully integrated.
+While the programme will be constrained by quotas initially, analysts say it has the potential to create the world's third-largest stock market if the two boards are fully integrated.

 But there have been major concerns over implementation, the impact of pro-democracy protests in Hong Kong, and tax policy for the scheme.

-Clarity on tax policy had been anxiously awaited, especially as the program is set to launch on Monday.
+Clarity on tax policy had been anxiously awaited, especially as the programme is set to launch on Monday.

 Individuals and companies in Hong Kong buying shares in Shanghai will be temporarily exempted from paying income tax on gains for an unspecified period.